openedx/edx-platform/docs/testing.rst

     paver test_a11y

-To run specific tests, use the ``-t`` flag to specify a nose-style test spec relative to the ``common/test/acceptance/tests`` directory.
+To run specific tests, use the ``-t`` flag to specify a pytest-style test spec relative to the ``common/test/acceptance/tests`` directory.
 This is an example for it.

 ::